 Sightseeing in Kaza

 There is not really much to see in Kaza but the Kaza Monastery and nearby Kye Monastery are definitely worth a visit.
 At least one day of stay in Kaza is highly recommended which can be used to visit the nearby villages of Kibber, Komik, Chicham, Tashigong, Langza, and Hikkim.
-For more details and a road map to these villages please read, How to plan a trip to Kibber, and How to Plan a trip to Komik / Langza / Hikkim.

 Kaza to Manali

 From Kaza, you will continue traveling to Losar and then climb up to the top of Kunzum Pass.
-After Kunzum, about 2 kilometers before Batal, you will notice a road to your right which goes all the way to Chandratal.
+After Kunzum, about 2 kilometers before Batal, you will notice a road to your right that goes all the way to Chandratal.

 It is a narrow 14 kilometers long road and is barely wide enough for one car.
 There is a board there at the highway marking it as the road to Chandratal.
 After Batal, you will continue traveling to Gramphoo and then climb up to Rohtang Pass; and then finally reach Manali.